artem-zinnatullin/KEEP/proposals/stdlib/result.md

 ## Summary

-Kotlin language provides exceptions that are used to represent an arbitrary failure of a function and include ability to attach additional information pertaining to this failure.
+Kotlin language provides exceptions that are used to represent an arbitrary error of a function execution and include ability to attach additional information pertaining to this error.
 Exceptions are sequential in nature and work great in any kind of sequential code, including code for a single coroutine or in other case where one piece of work in being sequentially decomposed.
-Exceptions ensure that the first failure in a sequentially performed work stops further progress and is propagated up to the caller.
-However, sequential nature of exceptions complicates their use in cases where some kind of parallel decomposition of work is needed or multiple failures need to be retained for later processing.
+Exceptions ensure that the first error in a sequentially performed work stops further progress and is propagated up to the caller.
+However, sequential nature of exceptions complicates their use in cases where some kind of parallel decomposition of work is needed or multiple errors need to be retained for later processing.

-We'd like to introduce a type in the Kotlin standard library that is effectively a discriminated union between successful and failed outcome of execution of Kotlin function &mdash; `Success T | Failure Throwable`, where `Success T` represents a successful result of some type `T` and `Failure Throwable` represents a failure with any `Throwable` exception.
+We'd like to introduce a type in the Kotlin standard library that is effectively a discriminated union between ok and error outcome of execution of Kotlin function &mdash; `Ok T | Er Throwable`, where `Ok T` represents an ok result of some type `T` and `Er Throwable` represents an error with any `Throwable` exception.
 For the purpose of efficiency, we would model it as a generic `inline class Result<T>` in the standard library.